Cricut 101: Cricut Tips and Tricks to Get You Started Crafting

 Unboxing Your Machine

-I own the Cricut Explore Air, so this tutorial will be geared specifically for this model.
+I own the Cricut Explore Air and the Cricut Maker.
+This tutorial will be geared specifically for the Explore Air model.
 Though, much of the material presented is relevant across various Cricut models.

 So, you’ve just received your Cricut and are about to open it.